polina090193/yoga/README.md

 # yoga
 In progress

 My first project.
-Full-screen slider (with an external library), will be soon moved to Gulp + Pug + SCSS (in progress).
+Full-screen slider (with an external library), will be soon moved to Gulp + Pug + SCSS.
 Responsive.